AnttiLoponenVincit/beercellar/README.md

 # Beer Cellar application

-Web frontend implemented with ReactJS and Redux
+Keep up to date with your beer cellar

+* ReactJS, Redux
+* NodeJS, Objection

 ## How to run